kyverno/website/content/en/docs/security/_index.md

 * [Mitigation ID 3 - Webhook authenticates callers](https://github.com/kubernetes/sig-security/blob/main/sig-security-docs/papers/admission-control/kubernetes-admission-control-threat-model.md#mitigation-id-3---webhook-authenticates-callers)

   By default, Kyverno generates a CA and X.509 certificates for the webhook registration.
-A custom CA and certificates can be used as discussed in the [installation guide](/docs/installation/#option-2-use-your-own-ca-signed-certificate).
+A custom CA and certificates can be used as discussed in the [configuration guide](/docs/installation/customization/#custom-certificates).
 Currently, Kyverno does not authenticate the API server.
 A network policy can be used to restrict traffic to the Kyverno webhook port.

 ### Threat ID 3 - Attacker exploits misconfiguration of webhook to bypass